raster

 -

 The radiometric, or gamma-ray spectrometric method, measures the natural variations in the gamma-rays detected near the Earth's surface as the result of the natural radioactive decay of potassium (K), uranium (U) and thorium (Th).
 The data collected are processed via standard methods to ensure the response recorded is that due only to the rocks in the ground.
 The results produce datasets that can be interpreted to reveal the geological structure of the sub-surface.
 The processed data is checked for quality by GA geophysicists to ensure that the final data released by GA are fit-for-purpose.
-This radiometric thorium grid has a cell size of 0.00021 degrees (approximately 22m) and shows thorium element concentration of the Yalgoo, WA, 2014 in units of parts per million (or ppm).
-The data used to produce this grid was acquired in 2015 by the WA Government, and consisted of 126967 line-kilometres of data at a line spacing between 100m and 200m, and 50m terrain clearance.
+The terrestrial dose rate grid is derived as a linear combination of the filtered K, U and Th grids.
+A low pass filter is applied to this grid to generate the filtered terrestrial dose rate grid.
+This GSNSW Southern Darling Basin dose rate grid geodetic has a cell size of 0.00082 degrees (approximately 84m) and shows the terrestrial dose rate of the Southern Darling Basin Airborne Survey, NSW, 2005.
+The data used to produce this grid was acquired in 2005 by the NSW Government, and consisted of 18763 line-kilometres of data at 400m line spacing and 60m terrain clearance.

 -